phaazon/sdb/README.rst

 4. Command Line Interface
 -------------------------
 `sdb` is a CLI program.
 Because it aims to be simple, there are a few commands to control the build
 process:

 build:
     Used to build the application.
 with:
-    Prefix of the compiler to use.
+    Prefix of the compiler to use, which has to follow on the command line.
+scan:
+    Used to launch a scan on the entry point.
 clean:
     Used to clean the build tree.

-You can build your application with the build flag then, using the dmd compile:
+To build your project, you have to:

+1. if you haven’t scanned it yet, scan it;
+2. once it’s scanned, build it with the compiler of your choice.

+Here’s an example with dmd:

 ::

+    $ sdb scan
     $ sdb build with dmd
-    $ sdb with dmd build
+    $ sdb with dmd build # same as the line above
+    $ sdb with dmd # ditto
+    $ vim ../src/foo/bar/zoo.d # assume we edit that file
+    $ sdb with dmd # ok since ../src/foo/bar/zoo was scanned too
+    $ touch ../src/fail.d
+    $ sdb with dmd # ../src/fail.d is not compiled
-    $ sdb with dmd
+    $ sdb scan build with dmd # launch a brand new scan, then ../src/fail.d is found
+    $ ./app.bin # launch your app

 III - Support
 =============
 If you have any problem or find any bug, do not hesitate to contact me at dimitri.sabadie@gmail.com.